 If you’re like me, you’ve never used lavender in your kitchen.
 But I wanted to branch out, plus the combination of lemon and lavender seemed perfect for Mother’s Day.
 Something about the combo screams brunch and tea and my momma (she does love gardening and her flowers, so maybe that was the association my brain made).

 Cooking with dried lavender can be tricky because not enough means no flavor, and too much means you’re now eating a cookie that tastes like fancy soap.
-Finding that right amount can be tricky, but I just want to give myself a pat on the back, because I definitely did it in this lavender lemon cookie recipe.
+Finding that right amount can be tricky, but I just want to give myself a pat on the back, because I definitely did it for these lavender cookies.

-I used dried lavender flowers, but if lavender extract is more accessible to you, use that!
+I used dried flowers for my lavender lemon cookies, but if lavender extract is more accessible to you, use that!

 Vegan Lavender Lemon Cookies